ilmaestro/ilmaestro.github.io/fsharpMeetup.slides.md

 # Agenda

 1. Introduction
-2. Setting up F\# with Unity - Visual Studio
+2. Setting up F\# with Unity
 3. Do some stuff with Unity!
-4. Concept of Asyncronous Gameflow
+4. Asyncronous Gameflow
 5. Lessons Learned
+6. Game Demo

 ---